fergu/Euler1D.jl/README.md

 This package solves the 1D Euler equations in Lagrangian form.
 That is, the equations are solved on a mesh that moves with the flow.
 The form of the equations is given by Equations 3 - 5 in [1].
 Within this packge, the spatial evolution of the equations is treated separately from the temporal evolution.
 That is, the equations are re-organized into a form where the time derivative is on the left hand side of the equation, and the spatial derivatives are on the right.

-The equations are solved on a staggered mesh, with thermodynamic variables (energy, pressure, density) located at cell centers, and dynamic variables (velocity) located at cell edges.
+The equations are solved on a staggered mesh, with thermodynamic variables (energy, pressure, density) located at zone centers, and dynamic variables (velocity) located at zone edges.

 Practically, the equations are not evolved continuously, but rather over fixed time intervals.
 Each time interval is referred to as a "cycle".
 The amount of time that elapses in a given cycle is controlled by the time step, and the methodology for how the time step is determined is described in the Timestep Controls section, above.